Unsupervised model-free representation learning: Time-series information for Markov chains

 \section{Time-series information for Markov chains}

+For the control problem, a special role is played by Markov environments; we first look at the simplifications gained by making this assumption in the stationary case, before considering the control problem itself in the following.

-If the $(X_i)_{i\in\N}$ form a stationary ($k$-order) Markov process then the situation simplifies considerably.
-First of all, if $(X_i)_{i\in\N}$ are conditionally independent given $(f(X_i))_{i\in\N}$ then $(f(X_i))_{i\in\N}$ also form a stationary ($k$-order) Markov chain.
-Moreover, to find the function that maximizes the time-series information~(\ref{eq:tsi}) it is enough to find the function that maximizes a simpler quantity $I_k(f)=I(f(X_0);f(X_1),\dots,f(X_k))$, as the following theorem shows.
-In the theorem and henceforth, for the sake of simplicity of notation, we only consider the case $k=1$; the general case is analogous.
+If the series $(X_i)_{i\in\N}$ form a stationary Markov process then the situation simplifies considerably.
+First of all, if $(X_i)_{i\in\N}$ are conditionally independent given $(f(X_i))_{i\in\N}$ then $(f(X_i))_{i\in\N}$ also form a stationary Markov chain.
+Moreover, to find the function that maximizes the time-series information~(\ref{eq:tsi}) it is enough to find the function that maximizes a simpler quantity $I_1(f)=I(f(X_0);f(X_1))$, as the following theorem shows.

 \begin{theorem} Suppose that $X_i$ form a stationary Markov process and $(X_i)_{i\in\N}$ are conditionally independent given $(f(X_i))_{i\in\N}$.
 Then \begin{itemize} \item[(i)] $(f(X_i))_{i\in\N}$ also form a stationary Markov chain. \item[(ii)] In this case $I_\infty(f)$ is the mutual information between $f(X_0)$ and $f(X_1)$: